andrea-anf/andrea-anf.github.io/README.md

 I have worked with small and large clients, both independently and in teams, learning as much as I could from each experience.

-I'm looking fo a team where to grow and build great systems with.

 ---

 ## 🛠 DevOps Skills